uncfez/webpage/content/publication/a-multi-objective-programming-model-for-timetables-on-corridors-integrating-macroscopic-and-microscopic-approaches/index.md

 authors:
   - Ángel Marín
   - Esteve Codina
-publication_short: Transportation research procedia Volume 47, 2020, pages 67-74
+publication_short: Transportation Research Procedia, Volume 47, 2020, pages 67-74
 abstract: This paper proposes an integrated framework for timetable design that meets the needs of service planners, who usually adopt a purely macroscopic point of view toward the demand requirements and conflicts that these